twitter/GraphJet/README.md

 $ mvn package install
 ```

-GraphJet includes a demo that reads from the Twitter public sample stream using the [Twitter4j library](http://twitter4j.org/en/) and maintains an in-memory bipartite graph of user-tweet interactions.
-It also maintains an in-memory bipartite graph of tweet-hashtag associations according to recent tweet creation.
+GraphJet includes a demo that reads from the Twitter public sample stream using the [Twitter4j library](http://twitter4j.org/en/) and maintains two separate in-memory bipartite graphs:

++ A bipartite graph of user-tweet interactions.
+The left-hand side vertices represent users, the right-hand side vertices represent tweets, and the edges represent tweet posts and retweets.
++ A bipartite graph of tweet-hashtag contents.
+The left-hand side vertices represent tweets, the right-hand side vertices represent hashtags, and the edges represent content association (e.g., a tweet contains a hashtag).

 To run the demo, create a file called `twitter4j.properties` in the GraphJet base directory with your Twitter credentials (replace `xxxx` with actual credentials):

 ```
 oauth.consumerKey=xxxx